Transition metal alkyne complex

 In organometallic chemistry, a transition metal alkyne complex is a coordination compound containing one or more alkyne ligands.
 Such compounds are intermediates in many catalytic reactions that convert alkynes to other organic products, e.g. hydrogenation and trimerization.

+They are distinct from acetylide complexes.

 Synthesis

 Transition metal alkyne complexes are often formed by the displacement of labile ligands by the alkyne.
 For example, a variety of cobalt-alkyne complexes arise by the reaction of alkynes with dicobalt octacarbonyl.